![]() |

 The Arnolds made the transition to the landed gentry in the 19th century.
 William Arnold (1782-1869), described himself as a farmer in the 1851 census but as landowner in 1861.
 His son, Lt-Col. William Arnold (1836-1901) certainly styled himself gentleman, and his acceptance as a senior officer of the militia and later as a JP and Deputy Lieutenant shows that he was regarded as such by his peers.
-In 1871 he built a new house at Nethercott as sign and symbol of gentry status, but he was destined to be the only generation of the family to live in it.
-When he died it passed for life to his widow, and when she died in 1916 to their son, who let it in 1920 and sold it ten years later.
+In 1871 he built a new house at Nethercott as sign and symbol of gentry status, but only he and his son, Maj.
+W.R.
+Arnold ever lived in it, as Maj.
+Arnold sold it in 1931.
 He was also the last William Arnold of Nethercott in another sense, for he married late and produced only three daughters.
 Nethercott has since changed hands several times, and was bought in 1976 by the charity Farms for City Children.

 He inherited the Nethercott estate from his father; in 1851 he was described as a farmer of 200 acres but by 1861 he had handed the property over to his son and described himself as landowner.